Jay Soni

-Jay Soni is an Indian actor and host.
-He is known for his roles in television shows like Dharti Ka Veer Yodha Prithviraj Chauhan, Sasural Genda Phool and Sanskaar - Dharohar Apno Ki.
+Jay Soni is an Indian actor and host who is known for his work in Hindi television.
+He is mainly known for his role in television show Sasural Genda Phool.
 He was also a contestant on reality shows like Jhalak Dikhhla Jaa 5 and Nach Baliye 7.
 He made his digital debut with Vikram Bhatt's web series Twisted 3.

-Personal Life

-Jay Soni married Pooja Shah on 18 February 2014.
-On 18 April 2018, their daughter was born, whom they named as Aradheea Soni.